 - Whether you choose all the default values or select individual files, the procedure allows you to view your selections and make changes. - If you are not sure whether you want certain component options, you can request help by entering a question mark (?) at the prompt for that component (or group of components). - You should review the list of options and compare them with the requirements for your procedure.
 If you are selecting components individually, be sure that you include all components necessary to support the needs of your users.
-Note also that certain components depend upon the installation of other components. - OpenVMS Management Station software is installed automatically on your OpenVMS system disk when you accept all the default values.
-If you do not accept the default values, you must select the OpenVMS Management Station component (server and client files) if you plan to use that product. - If you decide after the upgrade to change which OpenVMS operating system components you want installed on your system, you must reconfigure the installation as described in "Adding and Removing Operating System Files (Optional)". - After you boot the upgraded system disk and log in, you can obtain information about individual system files by entering HELP SYS\FILES at the dollar sign prompt (\$).
+Note also that certain components depend upon the installation of other components. - If you decide after the upgrade to change which OpenVMS operating system components you want installed on your system, you must reconfigure the installation as described in "Adding and Removing Operating System Files (Optional)". - After you boot the upgraded system disk and log in, you can obtain information about individual system files by entering HELP SYS FILES at the dollar sign prompt (\$).